+Purpose/Definitions

-Purpose/Definitions: This policy outlines the requirements and provisions of the Teachers' and State Employees' Retirement System (TSERS) plan.
+The purpose of this policy is to outline the requirements and provisions of the Teachers' and State Employees' Retirement System (TSERS) plan.

 Approval Authority/Monitoring Authority: Piedmont Community College's Board of Trustees has approval authority for this policy.
 The Vice President, Administrative Services/CFO has monitoring authority for this policy.